Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 • Your turn.

-These simple directions are often the best way to communicate with special needs students in your music classes.
-But they’re effective with all students as well.
+These simple directions are often the best way to communicate with the special needs students in your music classes.
+But they’re effective for all students as well.

 Use Silent Signals – Actions or Sign Language

 Consider teaching a simple core set of sign language vocabulary to all of your students.
 Although sign language pairs well with music, it is not necessary to know sign language to use silent signals.
-Actions and signals which are immediately understood work also.
-Below are some signals which will provide universal communication.
+Actions and signals that are immediately understood work also.
+Below are some signals that will provide universal communication.

 Common Teacher Signals

-• One or both hands on your chest indicates the teacher’s turn to sing or play.
+• One or both hands on your chest to indicate the teacher’s turn to sing or play.

-• Hands palm up out to students indicates students turn to sing or play.
+• Hands out palms up toward students to indicate the students turn to sing or play.

-• Arms straight out pointing toward a line of students indicates students in a straight line.
+• Arms straight out pointing toward a line of students to indicate students in a straight line.

 • Stand up